top of page

 Fibre 1.8%

-Whiskas is pretty bog-standard but makes a great comparison to Lily's Kitchen in terms of transparency.
+Whiskas is pretty bog-standard and makes a great comparison to Lily's Kitchen in terms of transparency.
 The first ingredient is cereal - not meat - so I'd avoid it straight away.
 None of the animal-based ingredients are named, apart from a measly 4% chicken (which only applies to the light brown kibbles).
 This is followed by more unspecified oils, fats and vegetable by-products.

 While the overall protein level in the guaranteed analysis is higher than Lily's Kitchen (30%) there's no way of knowing how much is animal based vs grains and vegetables, let alone what those mysterious "by-products" are.